FunkyMonky1/Raspberry-PI-Server/README.md

 git clone https://github.com/FunkyMonky1/Raspberry-PI-Server.git
 cd Raspberry-PI-Server
 ````
--Create .env
+-Create .env file,
--Build and run with Docker
+Build and run with Docker,
--5.
 Access from any device on the network:
 ````
 hostname -I
 ````